Interview: Nepali Director Deepak Rauniyar on ‘Highway’ and a Conscious Cinema

 Generally a few films from India, the country that claims to produce the largest number of films in the world, would find a place in this section of the Berlinale programme.
 This year has been an exception though.
 Indian films are conspicuous by their absence.
 A Nepalese film HIGHWAY by Deepak Rauniyar is the lone representative of the cinema of the Indian sub-continent in the section.

 MARCH 10, 2014, Variety – Deepak Rauniyar’s “White Sun” has been selected for Cannes Festival Cinefondation Atelier among 15 projects that will be pitched at the a co-production mart and networking hub for films in development from Latin America, Eastern Europe, Asia and Africa among principal sources.
 Speaking with Variety Cinefondation’s general manager Georges Goldenstern said “It’s an optimistic film which notes the weight of the Nepalese past on the present, but explores new ways in which the Nepalese can work together,”.

-on Mar 19, 2015 /Filmmaker Magazine –
+March 19, 2015 /Filmmaker Magazine –

 Fifteen works — scripted, documentary and interactive — were selected today for the Tribeca Film Institute‘s All Access program, which offers grant monies and other non-monetary support to projects by creators from statistically underrepresented communities.
 The projects were chosen from a submission pool of 710 entries.